adaltas/ece-spark-2021-fall/project.md

 12. Join it with the Taxi Fares: inner join on the columns 'ride_id', 'start_time', 'taxi_id', 'driver_id'.

-13. Keep only the lines where is_start = "END".
+13. Keep only the lines where is_start == "END".

-14. Calculate the longest and the shortest path.
+14. Calculate the longest and the shortest path from given longitudes and latitudes (in degrees).
 Write the formula you used in the report.

 15. Calculate the longest and the shortest time.